-The following table provides a roll-forward of the fair value of the derivative liability (in thousands):
+The following table provides a roll-forward of the fair value of the derivative liability related to the term loan with related party (in thousands):

 Balance on December 31, 2023 \$ 1,554

 Change in fair value of derivative related to Term Loan with related party 108

 Balance on March 31, 2024 \$ 1,662

+Change in fair value of derivative related to Term Loan with related party (1,238)

+Balance on June 30, 2024 \$ 424

 The Company is required to disclose the fair value and the level within the fair value hierarchy for financial instruments that are not measured at fair value on a recurring basis.
-For certain financial instruments, including accounts receivable, prepaid expenses and other current assets, accounts payable and accrued expenses, the carrying amounts approximate their fair values as of March 31, 2024 and December 31, 2023 because of their short-term nature.
+For certain financial instruments, including accounts receivable, prepaid expenses and other current assets, accounts payable and accrued expenses, the carrying amounts approximate their fair values as of June 30, 2024 and December 31, 2023 because of their short-term nature.
 Cash and cash equivalents were classified as Level 1 and all other financial instruments were classified as Level 2 within the fair value hierarchy.
-The Company used Level 3 inputs to measure the fair value of its Term Loan Agreement.
-Based on these measurements, the Company concluded that the carrying value of the Term Loan Agreement approximates its fair value on March 31, 2024.
+The Company used Level 3 inputs to measure the fair value of the derivative liability related to the Term Loan Agreement with related party.
+Based on these measurements, the Company concluded that the carrying value of the Term Loan Agreement approximates its fair value on June 30, 2024.